lingwei-zhang818/Rethink-LLM-development/README.md

-# Knowledge is Power: Understanding Causality Makes Legal Judgment Prediction Models More Generalizable and Robust
+# Rethinking the Development of Large Language Models from the Causal Perspective: A Legal Text Prediction Case Study

 This repository contains the implementation of paper:<br> __Rethinking the Development of Large Language Models from the Causal